jamesdiao/Dance-Partner-Assignment/README.md

 In the simplest terms, the match works like this:
 <br />
-1. Let there by L leaders and F followers.
+1. Let there be L leaders and F followers.
 2. All leaders rank their desired followers from 1-F, and all followers rank their desired leaders from 1-L.
 This information is all entered into an LxF matrix, and an FxL matrix, respectively.
 3. All possible ballroom partnerships are assigned a score, or "cost."